kubernetes/website/content/en/docs/concepts/workloads/pods/pod-lifecycle.md

 of its primary containers starts OK, and then through either the `Succeeded` or `Failed` phases depending on whether any container in the Pod terminated in failure.

+Within a Pod, Kubernetes tracks different container [states](#container-states) and determines what action to take to make the Pod healthy again.
 Whilst a Pod is running, the kubelet is able to restart containers to handle some kind of faults.
-Within a Pod, Kubernetes tracks different container [states](#container-states) and determines what action to take to make the Pod healthy again.
+Pods are not restarted, they are terminated and respawned (recreated).

 In the Kubernetes API, Pods have both a specification and an actual status.
 The status for a Pod object consists of a set of [Pod conditions](#pod-conditions).